Samir-K9/Splunk-Capstone-Report/README.md

 ![Image Alt](https://github.com/Samir-K9/Splunk-Capstone-Report/blob/0c923ad62357c249ae58c32d549c6f244f6feaba/Screenshots/Screenshot%202026-03-03%20155635.png)

 ## 2. Successful Login
 The user successfully authenticated using `ryan.adams` account at 12:52:12 UTC.
 No successful authentication recorded for other accounts.
 The logs indicate a network login from `DESKTOP-924H12` with IP `172.16.0.184`.
+However, it is important to note that the primary active session started from the login at 12:55:17 UTC.

 ![Image Alt](https://github.com/Samir-K9/Splunk-Capstone-Report/blob/406bb011ee1a02dd4da7062548b799986905fa7d/Screenshots/Screenshot%202026-03-03%20161356.png)